ShakesQueer: Fashion

-Reception
+Reception and recognition

 Allison Shoemaker of The A.V.
 Club gave the episode a rating of 'B'.
+Eran Sabaner of The Tufts Daily wrote, "Jasmine Masters was notoriously eliminated for her lackluster performance in the season seven 'ShakesQueer' challenge, where she had the worst comedic timing in the show's herstory."
+Sam Brooks ranked "I Was Gonna Cancel" number 126 on The Spinoffs 2019 "definitive ranking" of all 162 lip-sync contests on the show to date.
+Joey Nolfi of Entertainment Weekly said the lip-sync contest to "I Was Gonna Cancel" was "memorable" in 2021.
 Moon Abbott included the main challenge in Screen Rants 2021 overview of ten times RuPaul "got angry" at the contestants on the show.

 Bernardo Sim of Pride.com included the performance of MacBitch in a 2023 list of ten "legendary fails" on the show "that actually became iconic".
+Writing for Out in 2023, Sim said: "Absolutely nothing good came out of the third episode...
+Well, except for one iconic GIF that gets used all the time by fans – and even non-fans – of the show: Max delivering the line 'Status update: dead' while every other queen in the cast bombed the acting challenge."

 The episode earned Andersen a Primetime Emmy Award nomination for Outstanding Makeup for a Variety, Nonfiction or Reality Program.